voronianski/soundcloud-audio.js/README.md

 Starts playing track if it's not playing right now.
 Accepts `options` object where all fields are completely optional:

-- `streamUrl` - SoundCloud API `stream_url` string, if it's passed it will be the main source from where to play audio.
+- `streamUrl` - any audio streaming url string (e.g. SoundCloud track's `stream_url`), if it's passed it will be the main playing source.
-- `playlistIndex` - number that specifies the position of the track to play in resolved playlist `tracks` array.
+- `playlistIndex` - number that specifies the position of the track to play in resolved SoundCloud playlist's `tracks` array.

 #### `preload(streamUrl)`